-As expected, the EPA recently announced its decision to relax the Obama-era corporate average fuel economy (CAFE) standards that had set 54.5 mpg as the target automakers were supposed to meet by 2025.
+In spring 2020, the EPA announced its decision to relax the Obama-era corporate average fuel economy (CAFE) standards that had set 54.5 mpg as the target automakers were supposed to meet by 2025.

-And, as is to be expected, some people have applauded the move, saying it’s good for consumers.
+And, as expected, some have applauded the move, saying it’s good for consumers.
 And others have criticized it, saying it’s bad for the environment.

-Instead, what’s the point of CAFÉ standards and how did they begin?
+What’s the point of CAFE standards and how did they begin?

 Well, the U.S. decided to back Israel in the Yom Kippur War, and the Organization of Arab Petroleum Exporting Countries (OPEC) expressed its disdain by shutting off the crude-oil spigot to America.
 The result?
 The price of oil quadrupled by March 1974.